Replacing a Lost Title in Florida: How to Get a Florida Duplicate Title?

 - Locate your local DMV office

-- Bring the necessary documents and application
+- Bring the necessary documents and application.

 - Pay the fee (check, cash, card)

+Replacement and duplicate titles are available through the mail.
 Provide the HSMV 82101 application, proof of ID, lien information, payment (addressed to the local tax office), and odometer disclosure.
-You may want to call your local FLDHSMV verifying you have the necessary paperwork.
+You may want to call your local FLDHSMV to verify that you have the necessary paperwork.

 Now is a good time to consider updating personal information such as your address.
-You will fill the HSMV 82101 application accordingly with these changes.
+You will fill out the HSMV 82101 application accordingly with these changes.
 Provide updated proof of ID, utility bill, or insurance information to finish the changes.